andrew/ultimate-awesome/README.md

 - [awesome-gc](https://github.com/cch123/awesome-gc) - A curated list of awesome garbage collection resources.
 - [awesome-things](https://github.com/ctimbai/awesome-things) - 程序员开拓眼界和提升效率——持续更新。。。.
 - [awesome-ai-summerschool](https://github.com/hazratali/awesome-ai-summerschool) - A list of summer schools on Artificial Intelligence, Machine Learning, and Healthcare.
+- [awesome-multimodal-remote-sensing-classification](https://github.com/likyoo/awesome-multimodal-remote-sensing-classification) - List of datasets, papers, and codes related to multimodal/multisource/multisensor remote sensing classification.
 - [awesome-text-based-image-manipulation](https://github.com/martinduartemore/awesome-text-based-image-manipulation) - A curated list of text-based image manipulation methods.
 - [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.
 - [awesome_vr](https://github.com/thejourneydude/awesome_vr) - List of curated articles on VR for developers and designers.
 - [awesome-dragonruby](https://github.com/awesome-dragonruby/awesome-dragonruby) - A collection of awesome DragonRuby example apps, libraries, tools, frameworks, software and resources.
-- [awesome-corda](https://github.com/chainstack/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
 - [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
 It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.